 Long Joined Nature Communications in June 2017.
 He earned a PhD in physical chemistry, and subsequently did his postdoc in several institutes in the US and Canada, with his research focused on surface science and heterogeneous catalysis.
 Long is based in the New York office, handling manuscripts in the areas of heterogeneous catalysis and analytic chemistry.

 Adam joined Nature Communications in July 2017.
 He received his PhD from Northwestern University for his work on supramolecular, chromophore-based materials for solar-to-fuel energy conversion.
 For his postdoctoral work at Israel’s Ben Gurion University of the Negev, he investigated the water-splitting catalysis and photochemistry of inorganic polyoxoanions.
 Adam handles chemistry-related manuscripts that involve electrocatalytic and photocatalytic applications.
 Adam is based in the New York office.

-Associate Editor: Yaoqing Zhang
+Senior Editor: Yaoqing Zhang